5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 Plus, the warmth may help stave off hunger: In a 2008 Penn State study, those who consumed hot liquids an hour before a meal ate 134 fewer calories when they sat down to eat.

 Do the future version of you some favors: Prep your food for tomorrow while you’re still up tonight.
-Pack a lunch that’s on plan and filling so you won’t be rushed and under-pack in the morning.
+Here are some healthy meal prep recipes to get you started.
+Pack a lunch that’s on your weight loss plan and filling so you won’t be rushed and under-pack in the morning.
 Cut up vegetables and fruit for healthy snacks during the afternoon lull and for when you get home from work.
 Going to lunch with colleagues?
-Head online and look at the menu now: You can pore over it and be prepared to order a meal that will satisfy your hunger and your diet.
+Head online and look at the menu now: You can pore over it and be prepared to order a healthy meal that will satisfy your hunger and your diet.

 And track what you did today by reviewing a food journal of the day: Keeping a food diary—just writing down what they ate—helped participants in a 2008 study lose twice as much weight as those who kept no records of their eating.